greatorangejuice/React-Presentation/textForPresentation.md

 ReactJS - it's component-based library.
 Thanks for react-components you can build incapsulated blocks with their own state, then compose them to make complex UIs.
 React has two variables of components: statefull and stateless.

+* Simple component
+That just simple component without own state.
+U can use simple component for render static HTML.

 At first ReactJS it's JSX - special syntax,  which unites HTML and JS.